Ata-Zhurt: 2010 parliamentary elections

 In the Kyrgyzstani parliamentary election, 2010, the party said it would seek to restore Bakiyev to power, and claimed it was more popular than the interim government.
 The party also suggested it would roll back the 2010 referendum and restore the presidency to its former state.

-On 7 October, the party's headquarters in Bishkek were ransacked and party literature set on fire by a groups of demonstrators who called for the party to be banned.
+On 7 October, the party's headquarters in Bishkek were ransacked and party literature set on fire by a group of demonstrators who called for the party to be banned.
 The demonstrators allegedly included family members of the victims of April 2010 violence in Bishkek.

 In the election, the party won a number of seats from its traditional southern bastion, though it barely passed the threshold in the capital and the Chuy region.
 The party received the votes of 8.89% of eligible voters, giving it 28 of 120 seats in parliament.
 This result made the party the first of five parties to surpass the support threshold of 5% of eligible voters necessary to enter parliament.
-As a result, Ata-Zhurt was part of the governing coalition with its MP Akhmatbek Keldibekov chosen as Speaker of Parliament.
+As a result, Ata-Zhurt was part of the governing coalition, with its MP Akhmatbek Keldibekov chosen as Speaker of Parliament.

 Among the party's parliamentary deputies are some individuals of non-Kyrgyz ancestry, including Ravshanbek Sabirov, the first Tajik to hold such a position, and Roman Shin.

 Violence

-Kamchibek Tashiyev, the head of Ata-Zhurt, said he had been attacked in his home on 23 October 2010.
+Kamchibek Tashiyev, the head of Ata-Zhurt, said he had been attacked in his home on October 23, 2010.
 "They broke in like bandits...I think they intended to shoot me.
-I believe they tried to eliminate me — the forces that want to cancel election results and impose a state of emergency.
+I believe they tried to eliminate me—the forces that want to cancel election results and impose a state of emergency.
 I know for sure, GSNB (security services) was behind these actions."